LibreELEC/documentation/how-to/mount_network_share.md

 Reboot your system to see if the mount is available after boot.

-#### 7. Helpful command for troubleshooting
+#### 7. Helpful commands for troubleshooting

-Get status and error messages from the mount point.
+Get status and error messages from the mount point:

 `systemctl status storage-recordings.mount`

-Remove mount point and disabling it.
+Remove mount point and disable it:

 `systemctl disable storage-recordings.mount`